mlzxy/Zeta/_guide/Provider.md

 ~~~

 - Remember to add your Provider name to the argument list of request handler function.
 - Provider is shared between differnt handlers whether they belong to the same request or not.
 So be cautious to change Provider in handlers.
-The follow examples can help you figure this out, and we recommend you to read chapter handler before scanning it.
+The follow examples can help you figure this out, and we recommend you to read chapter Routing before scanning it.

 ~~~js
 demo.provider('$count',{num:0});